fluxninja/aperture/docs/content/architecture/architecture.md

 programmable, high-fidelity flow classifier used to label requests based on attributes such as customer tier or request type.
 These metrics are analyzed by the controller.

+Aperture also includes an integration for auto-scaling, which can help you scale your infrastructure as needed by countermeasures.